 The Maine Teacher of the Year is an outstanding teacher who represents the thousands of excellent educators in Maine.
-He or she serves as an advocate for the teaching profession, education and students.
+They serve as an advocate for the teaching profession, education and students.

 To be considered for nomination, a teacher must hold the appropriate professional certification for your position; be employed by a Maine public school, including a public charter school, career and technical center, or a publicly supported secondary school (a private school that enrolls 60 percent or more publicly funded students, sometimes referred to as "town academies"); be actively teaching students at least 50% of full-time at the time of nomination and during the year of service; and have been teaching for a minimum of five years.